tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/vim/vim.md

 We’ve already learned about the dot command, which is useful for repeating small changes.
 But when we want to repeat anything more substantial, we should reach for Vim’s macros.

 The `q` key functions both as the “record” button and the “stop” button.
-To begin recording our keystrokes, we type q{register}, giving the address of the register where we want to save the macro.
+To begin recording our keystrokes, we type `q{register}`, giving the address of the register where we want to save the macro.
 We can tell that we’ve done it right if the word “recording” appears in the status line.
-Every command that we execute will be captured, right up until we press `q` again to stop recording
+Every command that we execute will be captured, right up until we press `q` again to stop recording.

 We can inspect the contents of register a by typing the following: `:reg a`.
-The symbol `^[` is used to stand for the Escape key.
-Spacebar hiện là spacebar không có escape gì cả.
+When reading in this format, the symbol `^[` is used to stand for the Escape key.
+Còn Spacebar thì sẽ hiện là spacebar không có escape gì cả.

+---

 The `@{register}` command executes the contents of the specified register (see `:h @`).
 We can also use `@@`, which repeats the macro that was invoked most recently.

 ---

 If a motion fails while a macro is executing, then Vim aborts the rest of the macro.
 Consider this a feature, not a bug.
 We can use motions as a simple test of whether or not the macro should be executed in the current context.

 Suppose that the macro was stored in the a register.
 Rather than executing `@a` ten times, we could prefix it with a count: `10@a`.
 The beauty of this technique is that we can be unscrupulous about how many times we execute this macro.
 Don’t care for counting?
 It doesn’t matter!
-We could execute `100@a` or even 1000@a, and it would produce the same result.
-Bởi vì motion fail thì macro bị aborted.
+We could execute `100@a` or even `1000@a`, and it would produce the same result.
+Bởi vì khi một motion fail thì entire macro bị aborted.

 ---